 In Anne White’s wonderful little book, Minds More Awake: The Vision of Charlotte Mason, there are little micro-chapters (she calls them “lost treasures of Charlotte Mason”) in which she highlights some idea of Charlotte Mason’s that might otherwise fall to the wayside (or fly under the radar).
 In one of these, she touches on Charlotte Mason’s approach to gifted kids.
-Now, granted, Charlotte Mason says a lot more about teaching gifted children than this — I’ve often thought about writing a series of posts on it — but what Anne says here is a great starting place:
+Now, granted, Charlotte Mason says a lot more about teaching gifted children than this, but what Anne says here is a great starting place:

 Charlotte Mason had her own Gifted and Talented program: Exercise, Nourishment, Change, and Rest.
 She said not to discourage a gifted child from doing what comes naturally; if he wants to play the violin or learn Latin at three, he’ll let you know. (p.
 68)

 Let him do just so much as he takes to of his own accord; but never urge, never applaud, never show him off.

 Today, we’re discussing just this sentence.
 These are The Rules.
 We’ll get to the other ideas some other time.

 But first: What is a gifted child?
 Yes, all children are special.
 But not all children are gifted.
 I ascribe to Colleen Kessler’s definition:

 Academic giftedness is an identification — and a learning difference — that is given when a kiddo tests (or is suspected to be) two or more standard deviations above average IQ (or ability).

 So, if the average IQ is 100, two standard deviations above the mean would be 130 (approximately — it varies a bit by test).
 Of course, not all children are tested.
 Many times, we’re just guessing, and that’s okay.